polkadot-developers/polkadot-docs/develop/index.md

     - **Where to start** - [Polkadot Ecosystem Toolkit](/develop/toolkit/){target=\_blank}

-- **Cross-chain developers** - harness Polkadot's interoperability features to enable secure communication and asset transfers across blockchains.
-Leverage Cross-Consensus Messaging (XCM) to create innovative cross-chain workflows and applications
+- **Cross-Consensus Messaging (XCM)** - developers across all three pathways can leverage Cross-Consensus Messaging (XCM) to create innovative cross-chain workflows and applications

     - **Where to start** - [Introduction to XCM](/develop/interoperability/intro-to-xcm/){target=\_blank}